 - so delicious

 I am not kidding when I said this cake is a complete revelation to me.
 I have seen many beautiful raw cake recipes around but more often than not they include many, many nuts.
 I love nuts, nuts are great but they can be expensive and in some schools, a no-no. I wanted to create a cake the Elf could take to school to share or one I could make on a semi-regular basis without taking out a mortgage.

 Enter the sunflower seed.
 Sunflower seeds soaked and blended combined with dried fruits, raw cocoa and a few choice ingredients and this Loved Up Raw Chocolate Cake is ready to share the love.
 Utterly decadent, rich and gooey I defy anyone to suspect the healthiness lying within.
 To make it extra gooey-good, I recommend making this recipe the night before and leaving it and the ganache to marry perfectly overnight.

-A word on the ganache.
 I made one from coconut milk, raw cocoa and maple syrup that worked it's magic over a stove, so not strictly raw but ridiculously good.
 However, an avocado chocolate frosting or raw chocolate ganache like this one from Nouveau Raw will do the trick nicely too.
 Or you could simply leave the cake, which is raw, in all its naked glory.

 Another quick recipe note, I used mesquite, a "superfood" in this recipe for its gorgeous caramel flavour but you could add more raw cocoa or perhaps maca root powder.
 Having said that, mesquite is not expensive, is gluten-free and is a good source of fibre, calcium and iron as well as protein.
 Did I mention the caramel flavour?